terryyin/lizard/theory.rst

 CCN for Nested Structures
 -------------------------

 There can be nested structures in many languages.
-For Python, we could the CCN for nested structure separately and it's not added to the parent structure.
+For Python, we count the CCN for nested structure separately and it's not added to the parent structure.

 For C++ (and C++-like languages) we ignored the nested structure with the outermost